ngs-docs/angus/index.md

 * RMarkdown

 Wed 1:15-4pm:
-* meet in 1030 Valley at 1:15pm to choose breakout sessionsn
+* meet in 1030 Valley at 1:15pm to choose breakout sessions.
 * move to breakout rooms on special topics based on Mon survey.

 5pm onwards: Wed market.